pyspace/pyspace/docs/index.rst

 Contact
 -------

+pySPACE has been developed jointly by researchers at the `German Research Center for Artificial Intelligence (DFKI GmbH), Robotics Innovation Center, Bremen (DFKI RIC) <http://robotik.dfki-bremen.de/en/>`_ and the
+`Robotics Group at the University of Bremen <http://www.informatik.uni-bremen.de/robotik/index_en.php>`_ prior to its release as open source.

 If you want to be kept informed about current changes in the framework, add yourself to the user mailing list.